 - This publication presents a quarterly analysis of UK exports and imports of goods grouped according to the activity of which those goods are principal products.
-Data are presented according to the classes of the 2008 Classification of Product by Activity (CPA(08)) - All data are shown on a seasonally adjusted Balance of Payments basis at current prices, which provides a comprehensive set of CPA(08) trade in goods figures fully compatible with the National Statistics Balance of Payments and National Accounts outputs - The Quarter 3 2014 issue of UK trade in goods by CPA is consistent with the figures published in the UK Trade release of 10 December 2014.
-The data published in this issue are consistent with the 2014 Blue Book, released on 31 October 2014 - This bulletin is not affected by the recent corrections made as part of the October 2014 UK Trade release, published on 10 December 2014
+Data are presented according to the classes of the 2008 Classification of Product by Activity (CPA(08)) - All data are shown on a seasonally adjusted, Balance of Payments basis at current prices, which provides a comprehensive set of CPA(08) trade in goods figures fully compatible with the National Statistics Balance of Payments and National Accounts outputs - The Q4 2014 issue of UK trade in goods by CPA is consistent with the figures published in the UK Trade release of 12 March 2015

-2. UK trade in goods, Quarter 3 2014
+2. UK trade in goods, Q4 2014

-In Quarter 3 2014, the deficit on trade in goods increased by £1.8 billion to £31.9 billion, compared with a deficit of £30.1 billion in Quarter 2 2014.
+In Q4 2014, the deficit on trade in goods narrowed by £2.4 billion to £29.1 billion, compared with a deficit of £31.5 billion in Q3 2014.

-Table 1: UK Trade in Goods
+Table 1: Trade in Goods